Luby (Cheb District): History

 The area was probably settled between 1100 and 1140.
 The first written mention of Luby is from 1158.
 In 1185, it was mentioned as a property of the Waldsassen Abbey.
 Construction of a church started in 1188.
 The village was promoted to a town in 1319.
 In 1354, it became a royal property.

 During the mid-13th century, mercury ore, particularly the vermilion variety, was mined in the area of Horní Luby.
 In the 16th century, the ore was regarded as the most important in Central Europe.
 In 1536, about 200 miners had produced about 13.5 tons of cinnabar from several local mines.

 During the Thirty Years' War, the mining came to a complete standstill.
 In the latter half of the 17th century, Schönbach flourished as a centre of violin making.

 In 1867–1918, Schönbach was part of the Austro-Hungarian Empire.
 The village was located within the boundaries of the Eger District created by the Austria-Hungary monarchy.
 In 1899–1900, Schönbach gained access to electricity and the railroad, which helped the development of the industry.

 The Austro-Hungarian Empire collapsed in 1918, after World War I, and Schönbach became part of Czechoslovakia.
 In 1929, about 1,500 Schönbach craftsmen were employed making string instruments.
-In 1938, following the Great Depression, Germany annexed the western region of Czechoslovakia and administered in as Reichsgau Sudetenland, and occupied it until the end of World War II.
+From 1938 to 1945, following the Munich Agreement, the western region of Czechoslovakia with Luby was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.

-In 1946, right after World War II, Czechoslovakia restored the pre-1938 border and changed the German name Schönbach to the Czech name Luby.
-In 1949, residents with German ethnicity were expelled from Czechoslovakia.
-About two-thirds of the Luby population were German, among which, about 1,600 were instrument makers.
-The instrument makers mostly settled in Bubenreuth of Erlangen, which, before then, only had about 500 residents.
-Bubenreuth was, at that time, in the American zone of occupied Germany, and therefore was within West Germany afterwards.
+After World War II, ethnic Germans were expelled.
+Most of them, including the instrument makers, settled in Bubenreuth to restore their industry.
+In 1947, the name of the town was changed to Luby.